Like my tips? Click here to sign up for my free Daily Tech Tips Newsletter and you’ll never miss one!

 1 – You sign into an account that supports Two-Factor Authentication and add your mobile phone number to the account.

-3 – You return to the online account and enter the authorization code from the text.
-That code serves as proof that you own that particular mobile phone.
+3 – You return to the online account and enter the authorization code you received.
+That code serves as proof that particular mobile phone belongs to you.

-If you shop at Amazon you can easily enable Two Factor Authentication on your Amazon account.
+If you shop at Amazon you can easily enable Two Factor Authentication on your Amazon account and prevent scammers from logging into your account.
 Just follow these simple steps:

 1 – Click here and log in to your Amazon account.

-2 – Hover your mouse over the Account & Lists link and click Your Account.
+2 – Hover your mouse over the Account & Lists link and click Account.

 3 – Click Login & Security.

-4 – Scroll down to the “Advanced Security Settings” section and click the Edit button.
+4 – Scroll down to the Two-Step Verification (2SV) Settings line and click the Edit button.

-5 – Log in to your account when prompted and then follow the prompts to enable Two-Step Verification and Login Security Codes.
+5 – Follow the prompts from there to enable Two-Step Verification and Login Security Codes for your account.

 That’s all there is to it.
 After Two Factor Authentication has been enabled on your Amazon account you’ll be able to rest assured that it’s pretty well locked down and safe from hackers.

-Bonus tip #1: This post offers 10 reasons why I recommend that you purchase your tech gear from Amazon.
+Bonus tip: This post offers 10 reasons why I recommend that you purchase your tech gear from Amazon.